PatrickTangwen/protein_classify_model/context_doc/code_base.md

 - Matplotlib/Seaborn
 - Tabulate

-This suite of scripts provides a flexible and thorough framework for protein classification, adaptable for both subfamily and family-level tasks with detailed performance insights.
+This suite of scripts provides a flexible and thorough framework for protein classification, adaptable for both subfamily and family-level tasks with detailed performance insights and transparent accuracy reporting.